 I moved from Mississippi back to the family farm in mid-Missouri in February 2013 and I brought this plant with me.
-I ran out of spray and went to the local hardware store… They didn’t have anything organic, and what they had smelled like alcohol.
+I ran out of the spray and went to the local hardware store… They didn’t have anything organic, and what they had smelled like alcohol.
 Well, I bought it anyway.
 Within a few days My Crassula arborescens ssp. undulatifolia was DEAD!

-Maybe someday I will find another and hopefully it won’t have an infestation of brown scale.
+Maybe someday I will find another and hopefully, it won’t have an infestation of brown scale.

 Just remember, Crassula arborescens subsp. undulatifolia is a SUBSPECIES not a VARIETY (VAR.) and Crassula ovata var. undulatifolia is an incorrect name.